-- On further investigation, we found that some OEMs have implemented route checking with a scale limit. - These scale limits have been implemented in different ways by different OEMs. - IEC 61174 states: "The largest scale data available...shall always be used by the ECDIS for all alarms..." - In many areas, small scale ENCs in usage band 1 or 2 represent the largest scale chart data available.
+- On further investigation, we found that some Original Equipment Manufacturers (OEMs) have implemented route checking with a scale limit. - These scale limits have been implemented in different ways by different OEMs, perhaps assuming usage bands 1 or 2 will not be used for coastal navigation. - IEC 61174 states: "The largest scale data available...shall always be used by the ECDIS for all alarms..." - In many areas, small scale ENCs in usage band 1 or 2 represent the largest scale chart data available.

-Limited Systematic Analysis
+The need for Systematic Analysis